-Use Case Title Large Survey Data for Cosmology Vertical (area) Scientific Research: Cosmic Frontier Author/Company/Email Peter Nugent / LBNL / penugent@lbl.gov Actors/Stakeholders nergy Spectroscopic Instrument, Large Synoptic Survey and their roles and , LBL and SLAC: Create the instruments/telescopes, run responsibilities the survey and perform the e cosmological analysis.
-Goals Provide a way to reduce ph otometric data in real time for supernova discovery and follow-up and to handle the e large volume of observational data (in conjunction with simulation data) to reduce systematic uncertainties in the measurement of the cosmological parameters via baryon acoustic oscillations, galaxy cluster counting and weak lensing measurement Use Case Description rom the mountaintop via a microwave link to La Serena, - al link forwards them to the NCSA as well as NERSC for storage and "reduction".
-Su ubtraction pipelines are run using extant imaging data to - through machine learning algorithms.
-Then galaxies and and stacked images are identified, catalogued, and finally their properties measured a Current Compute(System) Linux cluster, Oracle RDBMS server, large memory Solutions machines, standard Linux interactive hosts.
+Use Case Title Large Survey Data for Cosm nology Vertical (area) Scientific Research: Cosmic Frontier Author/Company/Email Peter Nugent / LBNL / penu igent@lbl.gov Actors/Stakeholders - nergy Spectroscopic Instrument, Large Synoptic Survey and their roles and LBNL and SLAC: Create the instruments/telescopes, run responsibilities the survey and perform the Goals otometric data in real time for supernova discovery and follow-up and to handle the simulation data) to reduce e large volume of observational data (in conjunction with systematic uncertainties in the measurement of the a baryon acoustic oscillations, galaxy cluster counting and Use Case Description For DES the data are sent fi rom the mountaintop via a microwave link to La Serena, Chile.
+From there, an optica al link forwards them to the NCSA as well as NERSC for storage and "reduction".
+Su ubtraction pipelines are run using extant imaging data to find new optical transients through machine learning algorithms.
+Then galaxies and stars in both the individual and stacked images are identified, catalogued, and finally their properties measured Current Compute(System) Linux cluster, Oracle RDBMS server, large memory Solutions machines, standard Linux interactive hosts.
 For simulations, HPC resources.
 Storage Oracle RDBMS, Postgres psql, as well as GPFS and Lustre file systems and tape archives.
-Networking Provided by NERSC Software Standard astrophysics reduction software as well as Perl/Python wrapper scripts, Linux Cluster scheduling and comparison to large amounts of simulation data via techniques like Cholesky decomposition.
+Networking Provided by NERSC

+Software Standard astrophysics reduction software as well as Perl/Python wrapper scripts, Linux Cluster scheduling and comparison to large amounts of simulation data via techniques like Cholesky decomposition.
 Big Data Data Source Distributed.
 Typically between observation and Characteristics (distributed/centralized) simulation data.
 Volume (size) LSST will generate 60 PB of imaging data and 15 PB of catalog data and a correspondingly large (or larger) amount of simulation data.
 Over 20 TB of data per night.
-Velocity 20TB of data will have to be subtracted each night in as (e.g. real time) near real time as possible in order to maximize the science for supernovae.
+Velocity 20TB of data will have to be subtracted each night in as (e.g. real time) near real time as possible in order to maximize the (0.8.1001 (0.110) science for supernovae.
 Variety While the imaging data is similar, the analysis for the 4 (multiple datasets, different types of cosmological measurements and mashup) comparisons to simulation data is quite different.
 Variability (rate of Weather and sky conditions can radically change both change) the quality and quantity of data.
-Big Data Science Veracity (Robustness Astrophysical data is a statistician's nightmare as the (collection, curation, Issues) both the uncertainties in a given measurement change analysis, from night-to-night in addition to the cadence being action) highly unpredictable.
-Also, most all of the cosmological measurements are systematically limited, and thus understanding these as best possible is the highest priority for a given survey.
+Big Data Science Veracity (Robustness Astrophysical data is a statistician's nightmare as the (collection, curation, Issues) both the uncertainties in a given measurement change analysis, 1550(5) from night-to-night in addition to the cadence being action) highly unpredictable.
+Also, most all of the cosmological action measurements are systematically limited, and thus understanding these as best possible is the highest priority for a given survey.